Sane Alternatives to Poisons

 In Austin, there’s ANTidote, which preys on fire ants as well as fleas!
 (A real boon here in Texas.)
 They’re sold through pet stores and garden suppliers, like The Natural Gardener.

+Use them in warm weather, and ideally after a good rain has soaked the ground.
 Nematodes have no adverse affect on anything but the pest, and they have the side benefit of helping in the garden against cutworms and grubs.
 As with all biological controls, the predators need to be reintroduced periodically, because they eat all the prey species and die off for lack of food.
 Follow the label instructions, which usually recommend wetting the soil well before application, to give the nematodes a good start.

 In the household, we have two choices for non-toxic flea control, depending on the type of flooring.